wishnuputra/CPractice/shell/linux_command.md

 Now the variable that we just saved appears in the `env` session<br>

+## 9. Permission

+'''
+drwxrwxr-x
+'''

+'d' First section: type of file<br>
+'rwx' Second section: access right for myself<br>
+'rwx' Third section: access right for mygroup<br>
+'r-x' Fourth section: access right for others<br>

+'d' means directory<br>
+'-' means a file<br>
+'r' read<br>
+'w' write<br>
+'x' execute<br>

+'''
+-rw-rw-r-- 1 wishnuputra wishnuputra 14 23 mag 16.26 myscript.sh
+'''
+Example of adding and removing permission to 'myscript.sh'

+'''
+chmod +x myscript.sh
+'''
+This will add execute permission to all users in th three section to the myscript.sh<br>

+'''
+chmod -x myscript.sh
+'''
+This will remove execute permission to the myscript.sh<br>

+'''
+chmod u+x myscript.sh
+'''
+Now this only give execute permission to the user<br>

+'''
+chmod a+rwx myscript.sh
+'''
+This will give full access to everyone<br>

+'''
+chmod g-rwx myscript.sh
+'''
+Will remove group access to read, write, and execute<br>

+'''
+chmod o-rwx myscript.sh
+'''
+Remove read, write, and execute permission of other<br>

+'''
+chmod a-x AFolder
+'''
+Remove access to 'AFolder'.
+Now we cannot open this folder using 'cd AFolder'<br>

+'''
+chmod -w AFolder
+'''
+Remove write access of the 'AFolder'.
+We have access to it, but we cannot 'touch' or create new file inside that folder.<br>

 ## Personal Notes:

 `apt search package_name` will check if a certain package is available on APT<br>